-If you’re in the B2B space, email marketing is one of the best ways to promote your business.
+Despite the rise of flashy social channels and short video platforms, if you’re in the B2B space, email marketing is still one of the best ways to promote your business,

 In this article, we’ll offer a few tips to help you ramp up your B2B email marketing game.